tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 End Namespace
 ```
 <p style="text-indent: 30pt;">
-  The &#8220;FillRequest&#8221; method is the conductor of this train.
+  The “FillRequest” method is the conductor of this train.
 This is the method that the web services are actually calling.
 Right off the bat, if starts up a stop watch, so we can get performance indicators off of every web service call.
 </p>

 <p style="text-indent: 30pt;">